CommunicateNorge/AppAndIntFagkveld1302/README.md

-# Using azure durable functons apis
+# Using azure durable functions apis

 ## How To Run This Sample